blowmage/blowmage.github.com/_posts/2013-07-08-minitest-spec-rails4.md

 Let's require the source file just after the `rails/test_help` require:

+{% highlight ruby %}
 ENV["RAILS_ENV"] ||= "test"
 require File.expand_path('../../config/environment', __FILE__)
 require 'rails/test_help'
 require "minitest/spec"
+{% endhighlight %}

 The second change is to extend MiniTest::Spec::DSL in ActiveSupport::TestClass.
 Luckily for us, there is already a place in the helper for us to make these changes:

+{% highlight ruby %}
 class ActiveSupport::TestCase
   ActiveRecord::Migration.check_pending!

   # Setup all fixtures in test/fixtures/*.yml for all tests in alphabetical order.
   #
   # Note: You'll currently still have to declare fixtures explicitly in integration tests
   # -- they do not yet inherit this setting
   fixtures :all

   # Add more helper methods to be used by all tests here...
   extend MiniTest::Spec::DSL
 end
+{% endhighlight %}

 **Cool Minitest trick #1: `register_spec_type`**

 The last change is to tell MiniTest::Spec to use ActiveSupport::TestCase when describing an ActiveRecord model.
 We do this by calling Minitest's [register_spec_type](http://rubydoc.info/gems/minitest/4.7.5/MiniTest/Spec/DSL#register_spec_type-instance_method) method.

+{% highlight ruby %}
 class ActiveSupport::TestCase
   ActiveRecord::Migration.check_pending!

   # Setup all fixtures in test/fixtures/*.yml for all tests in alphabetical order.
   #
   # Note: You'll currently still have to declare fixtures explicitly in integration tests
   # -- they do not yet inherit this setting
   fixtures :all

   # Add more helper methods to be used by all tests here...
   extend MiniTest::Spec::DSL

   register_spec_type self do |desc|
     desc < ActiveRecord::Base if desc.is_a?
 Class
   end
 end
+{% endhighlight %}

 Step 3: Writing Specs
 ---------------------

 Now that we've configured the spec DSL, let's use it!
 Let's assume we have the following test in `test/models/user_test.rb`:

+{% highlight ruby %}
 require "test_helper"

 class UserTest < ActiveSupport::TestCase

   def valid_params
     { name: "John Doe", email: "john@example.com" }
   end

   def test_valid
     user = User.new valid_params

     assert user.valid?, "Can't create with valid params: #{user.errors.messages}" end

   def test_invalid_without_email
     params = valid_params.clone
     params.delete :email
     user = User.new params

     refute user.valid?, "Can't be valid without email" assert user.errors[:email], "Missing error when without email" end

 end
+{% endhighlight %}

 We can convert this test to the spec DSL one section at a time.
 Let's start with replacing the class with a `describe` block:

+{% highlight ruby %}
 require "test_helper"

 describe User do

   def valid_params
     { name: "John Doe", email: "john@example.com" }
   end
+{% endhighlight %}

 We can bypass the need to explicitly define a class inheriting from `ActiveSupport::TestCase` because User inherits from ActiveRecord and we registered the spec type in the previous step.

 Next we can replace the test methods with `it` blocks:

+{% highlight ruby %}
 def valid_params
   { name: "John Doe", email: "john@example.com" }
 end

 it "is valid with valid params" do user = User.new valid_params

   assert user.valid?, "Can't create with valid params: #{user.errors.messages}" end

-    it "is invalid without an email" do params = valid_params.clone
+it "is invalid without an email" do params = valid_params.clone params.delete :email user = User.new params
-      params.delete :email
-      user = User.new params

   refute user.valid?, "Can't be valid without email" assert user.errors[:email], "Missing error when without email" end
+{% endhighlight %}

 Now let's replace the calls to the assertions with Minitest's expectations.
 In the first test block, we are passing `user.valid?` to `assert`.
 The spec DSL provides many assertions as expectations, and in this case we can write this test using the `must_be` expectation.
 That would look like this:

+{% highlight ruby %}
 it "is valid with valid params" do user = User.new valid_params

   user.must_be :valid? # Must create with valid params end
+{% endhighlight %}

 In the next test block, we are refuting that the user is valid.
 We can use the `wont_be` expectation for that.
 And then we are asserting that there are errors on the email attribute.
 We can use a combination of the `must_be` expectation and the `present?` method Rails adds to clean that up a bit:

+{% highlight ruby %}
-    it "is invalid without an email" do params = valid_params.clone
+it "is invalid without an email" do params = valid_params.clone params.delete :email user = User.new params
-      params.delete :email
-      user = User.new params

   user.wont_be :valid? #Must not be valid without email user.errors[:email].must_be :present? # Must have error for missing email end
+{% endhighlight %}

 We can also move some helper methods to `let` blocks.
 In the end, here is what the test can look like using the spec DSL:

+{% highlight ruby %}
 require "test_helper"

 describe User do

   let(:user_params) { { name: "John Doe", email: "john@example.com" } }
   let(:user) { User.new user_params }

-      it "is valid with valid params" do user.must_be :valid? # Must create with valid params end
+  it "is valid with valid params" do
+    user.must_be :valid? # Must create with valid params end

   it "is invalid without an email" do
     # Delete email before user let is called
     user_params.delete :email

     user.wont_be :valid? # Must not be valid without email user.errors[:email].must_be :present? # Must have error for missing email end

 end
+{% endhighlight %}

 Step 4: Smoothing The Rough Edges
 ---------------------------------